thomvaill/log4brains/README.md

 Then, configure your CI to run these commands:

 - Install Node and the AWS CLI
-- Checkout your Git repository **with the full history**, otherwise, Log4brains won't work correctly (see examples above)
+- Checkout your Git repository **with the full history**.
+Otherwise, Log4brains won't work correctly (see previous examples)
 - `npm install` or `yarn install --frozen-lockfile` to install the dev dependencies (unfortunately we cannot use `npm ci` for now because of this [bug](https://github.com/npm/cli/issues/558))
 - `npm run log4brains-build` or `yarn log4brains-build`
 - `aws s3 sync .log4brains/out s3://<YOUR BUCKET> --delete`

 Your knowledge base will be available on `http://<YOUR BUCKET>.s3-website-<YOUR REGION>.amazonaws.com/`.
-You can get some inspiration on how to implement this workflow for GitHub Actions or GitLab CI by looking at the previous examples.
+You can get some inspiration on implementing this workflow for GitHub Actions or GitLab CI by looking at the previous examples.

 </p>
 </details>